Copy the text below and then paste that into your favorite email application.

 He was also an amateur archeologist and geologist and loved collecting fossils, rocks, and gems.
 His adventures led him to explore Oregon, Montana, Wyoming, Arizona, and Colorado.
 Brien enjoyed the outdoors throughout his life and spent time hunting each year, though it was the time he treasured in the woods with the family.

 Brien is preceded in death by his father, Alfred, mother Lovie; sisters Arlene and Laurene; brothers Rex and Clint; and daughter Cheryl.
-He is survived by his wife Jan, son Marcus and daughter-in-law Amy, daughter Amanda, son-in-law Karahan, grandchildren Douglas, Michael (Micaela), Maggie (Mason), Olin, and Ayla, and great-grandchildren, Adeline and Elijah, and numerous nieces and nephews.
+He is survived by his wife Jan, son Marcus and daughter-in-law Amy, daughter Amanda, son-in-law Karahan, grandchildren Douglas, Michael (Micaila), Maggie (Mason), Olin, and Ayla, and great-grandchildren, Andeline and Elijah, and numerous nieces and nephews.

 Merle Brien Blankenship's memorial service will be held at Eastwood Baptist Church on December 3rd, 2022 at 11am.